Kiyoshi364/websemantica/docs/main.typ

-  suited for declarative and symbolic programming which we stablish some facts and rules (a knowledge database) and then we ask questions to the Prolog system about these knowledge to find out on which conditions it is true.
+  suited for declarative and symbolic programming which we stablish some facts and rules (a knowledge database) and then we ask questions to the Prolog system about the defined knowledge to find out on which conditions the question is true.
   We can represent
-  a RDF database and SPARQL queries with Prolog's facts and queries, respectively.
+  a RDF database and SPARQL queries using Prolog's facts and queries, respectively.
   In this report,
   we propose